-We love seeing how our community uses public Groups and Topics to bring people together and spark meaningful discussions.
-Public Groups and Topics are not, however, intended for classroom use.
+We love seeing how our community uses public groups and topics to bring people together and spark meaningful discussions.
+Public groups and topics are not, however, intended for classroom use.

-- The Topics within the Group are moderated and you don’t want to moderate the discussion.
+- The topics within the group are moderated and you don’t want to moderate the discussion.

-1. Select the existing Public Group
+1. Select the existing public group

 2. Select Edit Group

-3. Go to the *Permissions section
+3. Go to the Manage members section

 5. Select Update Group

-2. Select the Topic that previously was in a Public Group
+2. Select the Topic that previously was in a public group

 3. Select Edit Topic

-4. Go to the Essentials section
+4. Go to the Settings tab

-5. Turn off Topic Moderation
+5. Turn off Approve member activity

 6. Select Update Topic

 To understand how members can join discussions, see Overview of How Members Join.
 This article will also explain how to enable a topic for families and guests to participate in the discussion.